korel-san/big-data-versioning/presentation/index.md

 #### units of measurement: `items, thousands, millions`
 #### interpretations (specific terms): `MDG region`, `IncSharU`, `IncDefn`

-Not saying about different languages in which this data can be present
+Not saying about different languages in which this data can be presented
 ---

 name: statistic-issues